I have begun work on my second book, "Orchid Care: For the Experienced Grower". Look for its release sometime later this year or early next year.

 Orchid Care: For the Beginner, is written in easy to understand language, covers basic orchid care, has over thirty photos to supplement the descriptions, and includes a troubleshooting guide that covers common problems for most of the popular genus.
 Orchid Care: For the Beginner makes raising an orchid fun, intuitive and easy to do.
 It is concise and could easily be read from cover to cover-the perfect tool for the beginner orchid enthusiast.

-Orchid Care: For the Beginner was published in November of 2015 and is featured in the June 27, 2016 publication of Publishers Weekly.
+Orchid Care: For the Beginner was originally published in November of 2015.
+I completed the 2nd Edition in August of 2019.
+This edition is now in full color.
+My 2015 book is featured in the June 27, 2016 publication of Publishers Weekly.
 It is currently being sold on Amazon.com and barnesandnoble.com.

 I offer wholesale price to any Orchid Society that would like to purchase my books to give to their new members.
 Contact me at email@example.com.